Marvin Ducksch

-Marvin Ducksch (/de/; born 7 March 1994) is a German professional footballer who plays as a striker for club Birmingham City and was also capped twice by the Germany national team.
+Marvin Ducksch (/de/; born 7 March 1994) is a German professional footballer who plays as a striker for club Birmingham City.
+He was capped twice by the Germany national team.

 Club career

 Early career

 Ducksch began playing football at the age of four and was enrolled at the academy of BSV Fortuna Dortmund 58 in 1998, where he was initially trained by his father, Klaus Ducksch, who was the coach of the club at the time.
 In the 2002–03 season Ducksch was scouted by Borussia Dortmund and enrolled into the Borussia Dortmund academy at the age of eight.

 Borussia Dortmund

 Ducksch, in the first half of the 2011–12 season playing with the BVB Academy U-19, scored 16 goals in 26 games.

 In the second half of the 2011–12 season, Ducksch was promoted to Dortmund's second team and played his first match with Borussia Dortmund II on 28 January 2012 in a 2–1 victory over the second team of Bayer Leverkusen in the Regionalliga West.
 After playing a few matches with Borussia Dortmund II in the Regionalliga, Ducksch scored seven goals in five consecutive games scoring braces each against Fortuna Köln, SV Elversberg and single goals against Mainz 05 II, 1.
 FC Köln II and Eintracht Frankfurt II.
 Borussia Dortmund II secured promotion to the 3.
 Liga.

 In the 2012–13 season, Ducksch made his professional football debut on 3 August 2012 in a Borussia Dortmund II match against Alemannia Aachen in the 2012–13 3.
 Liga season, and on 18 May 2013, Ducksch scored the only goal in Borussia Dortmund II's 1–0 away victory against the second team of VfB Stuttgart.

 In the 2013–14 Bundesliga season, Ducksch was inducted into the Borussia Dortmund first team and on 3 August 2013, in Borussia Dortmund's first round match of the 2013–14 DFB-Pokal and 3–0 victory over SV Wilhelmshaven he scored his first goal for the senior team in his first match for Borussia Dortmund.

 In June 2014 he was loaned to SC Paderborn for the 2014–15 season.